-SECTION 800.29 BEHAVIORAL INTERVENTION TEAM
+SECTION 800.29 Cares Team

-The Behavioral Intervention Team (BIT) is intended to support and assist students, faculty, and staff in dealing with problematic behavior that interferes with teaching, learning, and campus living.
+The Cares Team is intended to support and assist students, faculty, and staff in dealing with problematic behavior that interferes with teaching, learning, and campus living.

-- Purpose: The BIT is responsible to provide proactive early intervention services for students, faculty, and/or staff who exhibit behaviors that cause concern for the safety and well-being of any member of the campus community.
+1. Purpose: The Cares Team is responsible to provide proactive early intervention services for students, faculty, and/or staff who exhibit behaviors that cause concern for the safety and well-being of any member of the campus community.

-- 2. BIT Team Members:

-- a.
-Vice President of Academic and Student Affairs

-- b.
-Director of Student Services

-- c.
-Director of Counseling
+- 2. Cares Team Members: - a.
+Vice President of Academic and Student Affairs - b.
+Director of Student Services - c.
+Director of Counseling - d.

-- d.
 Disability Services Coordinator - e.
-Director of TRiO Student Support Services - f.
-Director of Human Resources - g.
+Director of PowerSkills/TRiO Student Support Services - f.
+Human Resources Manager - g.
 Assistant Director of Housing - h.
-A member of the Faculty - Reporting: All members of the campus community should report behavior that causes concern, is disruptive, or contains treats of harm to self or others.
+A member of the Faculty - 3.
+Reporting: All members of the campus community should report behavior that causes concern, is disruptive, or contains treats of harm to self or others.
 These behaviors may or may not constitute a violation of our student or employee code of conduct. - a.
-Non-Emergency Student Reporting Process: Notification regarding a student should be made directly to the Director of Student Services or via email to LRSC.BIT@ndus.edu.
+Non-Emergency Student Reporting Process: Notification regarding a student should be made directly to the Director of Student Services or via email to LRSC.CARES@ndus.edu.
 In the absence of the Director of Student Services and/or access to email, the report may be made to any member of the team. - b.
-Non-Emergency Employee Reporting Process: Notification regarding an employee should be made directly to the Director of Human Resources or via email to LRSC.BIT@ndus.edu.
-In the absence of the Director of and/or access to email, the report may be made to any member of the team. - c.
+Non-Emergency Employee Reporting Process: Notification regarding an employee should be made directly to the Human Resources Manager or via email to LRSC.CARES@ndus.edu.
+In the absence of the HR Manager of and/or access to email, the report may be made to any member of the team. - c.
 Individuals reporting concerns should include any information that may be helpful to the team in evaluating the situation, such as the duration, frequency, severity and/or progression of the behavior; any mitigating circumstances, and any actions previously employed by your or others to assist the individual or change the behavior. - d.
-Emergency situation or behaviors that cause immediate safety concerns should be reported immediately to the Devils Lake Police Department by utilizing 911 and by activating the campus safety team. - Team Meetings: The BIT shall meet at least monthly and more often as needed when reports of concern have been made. - 5.
-Responsibility - a.
-The Director of Student Services shall be responsible to ensure reports to the BIT regarding students are properly addressed, services are offered/provided, and actions are taken to address concerns. - b.
-The Director of Human Resources shall be responsible to ensure reports to the BIT regarding employees are properly addressed, services are offered/provided, and actions are taken to address concerns.
+Emergency situation or behaviors that cause immediate safety concerns should be reported immediately to the Devils Lake Police Department by utilizing 911 and by activating the campus safety team. - 4.
+Team Meetings: The Cares Team shall meet at least monthly and more often as needed when reports of concern have been made. - 5.
+Responsibility

+- a.
+The Director of Student Services shall be responsible to ensure reports to the Cares Team regarding students are properly addressed, services are offered/provided, and actions are taken to address concerns. - b.
+Human Resources Manager shall be responsible to ensure reports to the Cares Team regarding employees are properly addressed, services are offered/provided, and actions are taken to address concerns.